jfrey-xx/jfrey-xx.github.io/_pages/about.md

 ## Contact

-I'm an old-fashioned guy, if you want to shoot me -- and don't hesitate to! -- you'll have to do it with an e-mail: jeremy dot frey at inria dot fr (take that, spam bots!).
+If you want to shoot me -- and don't hesitate to! -- write an e-mail jeremy dot frey at inria dot fr (take that, spam bots!).

+Even though I'm the kind of guy that suffers from a 140 characters limit, I sporadically post on Twitter: [@jfrey_xx](https://twitter.com/jfrey_xx).